Sahadar/tiny-deferred.js/README.md

 ## Methods

-**tiny-deferred.js** is chainable, it means that every method is returning new promise instance.
+**tiny-deferred.js's** promise is chainable.
+Each promise method is returning new promise instance.

 ### defer.resolve(value/promise)
 Value can be a callback, promise or data